vevalabs/docs/content/en/getting-started/installation.md

 In order to use VevaLabs framework legally, you need a valid license certificate installed on your environment.
 If you have further questions on licensing terms, please [contact us](mailto:sales@vevalabs.com).

-A VevaLabs license cerificate is a [X.509](https://en.wikipedia.org/wiki/X.509) certificate issued for your development teams and signed by our root certificate.
+VevaLabs licenses are [X.509](https://en.wikipedia.org/wiki/X.509) certificates issued for your development teams and signed by our root certificate.
 The validity period of VevaLabs license certificates matches the subscription period of your organization.

 VevaLabs framework expects the certificate placed in `\opt\vevalabs\license.pem` on your environment by default.
-This behavior can be configured in `vevalabs.config.json`.
+This location can be configured in `vevalabs.config.json`.